XenHat/Kemono-Body-Script/README.md

   How these different body parts will be supported is still TBD.

 Support for the kApp skin applier is planned, but closed source requirements prevents this feature from ever touching this repository.
 An in-world vendor will exist for this feature and similar proprietary conveniences.

+## FAQ

+### Why re-script the Kemono body?**

+  - I was not satisfied with the stock script included in the Kemono body.
+  - When I started writing this script (June 2017), it was impossible to combine the Starbright Fitted Kemono Torso and the Utilizator Kemono body into a single linkset.
+There were other issues and me and a colleague have been debating re-writing it for a year prior but that was the deciding factor.
+  - To prove (myself and others) that I was smart enough to succeed.
+  - Boredom, and developing my ability to focus on a project for more than a week.

+### Why open-source?

+*Science isn't about "Why?", it's about "Why not?!" - Cave Johnson More seriously, because I like Open-Source.
+I realize this is probably a terrible idea and I am probably angering a few people by doing this.
+I don't really care that much.
+The UTILIZATOR Kemono and the Starbright Fitted Kemono Torso are good products, you should buy them.
+I'm only making my personal rescript available to a wider audience in case it helps someone else.

+### Are you rich?
+Why are you not selling this?
+SHUT UP AND TAKE MY MONEY?!?!

+Ahaha, no, I'm rather poor, actually.
+I do plan to profit from this product, mostly in the form of precompiled scripts, support, personalized modifications, and a closed-source version with an in-world updater and applier support (if I can get that one).

+If you are interested in participating in the development and improvement of this product, [hit me up in world](secondlife:///app/agent/f1a73716-4ad2-4548-9f0e-634c7a98fe86/im) ([Alternate link](https://my.secondlife.com/xenhat.liamano)
+Donations are welcome, just throw L$ at me.
+I also have a paypal.